Recon šµļø

 feroxbuster -u http://nocturnal.htb

-We already know about the login and registration pages, but weāve also discovered upload directories
+We already know about the login and registration pages, but weāve also discovered upload directories for both normal users and admins, as well as a backups directory.

 Exploiting š¦